svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 See in depth functional description [Data Mining Architecture](#data-mining-architecture)

 ## Marketplace
 The Svandis Marketplace will provide third-party access via the Svandis API.
 Svandis is planning to provide the access to Svandis products for corporate clients, as well as to Svandis Partners products for retail and corporate clients.
-This feature will help to distribute products of Svandis and company's partners.
+This tool will help to distribute products of Svandis and company's partners.

 The marketplace will be programmed into the front end Svandis application.
 Costs within the marketplace will be resolved using SVN token as the currency.
 Users will be able to utilize tokens they received as rewards in the platform directly on the marketplace.